TamaraAtanasoska/slurk-bots/wordle/ReadMe.md

 Under `lib/config.py` you find a number of global variables that define experiment settings as well as short descriptions of their effect on the experiment.

 Word/image pairs should be specified in a tab separated file: ```data/image_data.tsv```.
 The components of a pair are separated by a tab in the order: word tab link-to-image

+## Generating word-image pairs

+### Using a subset of ImageNet

+[ImageNet](https://image-net.org/index.php) is a really large dataset for computer vision, freely available for research purposes.
+There isn't a direct possibility to directly download a subset of a more manageable size, except downloading a certain [Synset](https://en.wikipedia.org/wiki/Synonym_ring) as explained on the [website](https://image-net.org/download-images.php).
+You would need to be logged in and have already submitted a request(and have it approved) to see the full list of links and possibilities.